 Knowledge Transfer Partnerships

-Knowledge Transfer Partnerships (KTPs) are a unique three-way collaboration, linking forward thinking businesses with the UK’s leading research institutions to deliver innovative projects, led by a skilled and inquisitive graduate known as a KTP Associate.
+Knowledge Transfer Partnerships (KTPs) are a unique three-way collaboration linking forward thinking businesses with the UK’s leading research institutions.
+Designed to drive innovation, projects are led by a skilled and inquisitive graduate, known as a KTP Associate.

 Part-funded by Innovate UK, KTPs are available to UK registered businesses and charities looking to solve a strategic business challenge.
-Projects are designed collaboratively to address your specific needs and challenges by transferring knowledge and expertise from within the university and embedding it into your organisation.
+Projects are designed collaboratively to address a specific need and challenges by transferring knowledge and expertise from within the university and embedding it into the organisation.

 Our Knowledge Transfer Partnership with the University of Nottingham has been a gamechanger, revolutionising our approach to construction cost prediction with cutting-edge AI and data analytics.